The substrate of flow

 The Way That Flows

-In Datom.World, everything begins and ends with the DaoStream — the living current that connects all things.
+In Datom.World, everything begins and ends with the DaoStream — the unified interface that connects all things.

-Like the Dao (道) in Taoist philosophy, it maintains a simple, constant form — the five-element tuple [e a v t m] — yet adapts to infinite contexts.
-The same datom stream flows locally, distributed, offline, or entangled, shaping itself to the environment.
-The DaoStream carries meaning not by dictating interpretation, but by allowing interpreters to emerge around it.
+Like the Dao (道) in Taoist philosophy, it maintains a simple, constant form—the stream interface—yet adapts to infinite contexts.
+The same operations work everywhere: open, read, write, close .
+Local or distributed.
+Static or flowing.
+Finite or infinite.
+The DaoStream carries meaning not by dictating structure, but by allowing interpreters to emerge around it.

-In Datom.World, the DaoStream replaces countless specialized APIs, message queues, and database protocols with a single, universal, and complete stream API:
+In Datom.World, DaoStream replaces countless specialized APIs, message queues, and database protocols with a single, universal stream interface:

 Everything is a stream.

-Every event is a datom: [e a v t m]
+Every operation flows datoms: [e a v t m]

 The Stream Protocol